 Using output from dynamical and statistical forecasting systems, we derive generic climate predictions and user-relevant applications on monthly to decadal timescales.

 Long-range predictions, from dynamical or empirical methods, often refer to large-scale phenomena (e.g. ENSO, NAO) or give information on large-area averages.
 The variables for which predictions are made are most often meteorological (e.g. temperature, rainfall).

 Users' needs are typically related to their economic or social activities which translate into specific, non-meteorological variables (e.g. flow into lakes, crop production, number of storms in an ocean basin).

 Our work involves tailoring prediction model output to match the needs of users.

 To combine output from dynamical and empirical models; theoretical studies and expert judgment; to derive monthly, seasonal and decadal predictions for global and regional scales.

 Research into seasonal prediction applications

 Support to seasonal predictions in Africa

 Seasonal tropical storm predictions

-Predictability of extremes on seasonal to decadal timescales
+Predictability of extremes on monthly to decadal timescales

 Consultancy on monthly to climate timescales